 - The applicant was both the University of Oxford and Hertford College. - The CIL amount shown in the report was incorrect, due to the way it had been reported and calculated.
 Following an amended CIL form and calculation the correct figure was £784,457. - The Section 106 highways contribution had also been re-negotiated with the County Council.
 The contribution was now proposed to be £100,000. - Since publication of the report three additional letters of representation had been received.
 The issues raised related to conditions; impact on water and sewerage infrastructure; intensification of the site; the location of access points; traffic construction times and general noise.
 All of the planning issues raised had been addressed in the officer's report.
 With regard to the use of conditions, planning policy guidance was clear that conditions could enhance the quality of development and enable development to proceed where it would otherwise have been necessary to refuse planning permission, by mitigating the adverse effects.
-Therefore the use of planning conditions was a recognised way of dealing with planning issues.
+Therefore the use of planning issues.